The Daily Dose/Friday, May 28, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow solves a tough paperwork problem at the hotel.
+The Diary of a Nobody – For the 3,235th time, Sparrow requests you ring the bell at the hotel’s front desk.
 Today’s Diary.

 ———